I tried a collage quilt for the first time and found out it is actually super beginner friendly!

 If you don’t want to use facing or binding, you could frame your wall-hanging quilt too!

-Top Quilting Tips:
+Top Tips for Collage Quilting

 - Sizes of Fabric: I used some pieces of fabric that in hindsight I think were too small.
 Smaller pieces are more fiddly, and I made a bit of a mess on a couple of bits because of it.
 It ended up looking ok, but it took longer than if the pieces had been bigger.